On the unirationality of quadric bundles: Introduction

-When $k$ is the field of complex numbers as a consequence of Theorem \ref{th_C} and \cite{HPT18}, \cite{HT19} we have that a very general divisor of bidegree $(2,2)$ in $\mathbb{P}^2\times\mathbb{P}^{h+1}$ for $h = 1,2$ is unirational but not stably rational.
+For a special class of quadric bundles, namely divisors of bidegree $(d,2)$ in $\mathbb{P}^{n-h}\times \mathbb{P}^{h+1}$, in Propositions \ref{333P1}, \ref{gen333}, Corollary \ref{smooth} and Remark \ref{12-22} we give more refined results.
+In particular, when $k$ is the field of complex numbers as a consequence of our results and \cite{HPT18}, \cite{HT19} we have that a very general divisor of bidegree $(2,2)$ in $\mathbb{P}^2\times\mathbb{P}^{h+1}$ for $h = 1,2$ is unirational but not stably rational.

 The situation is very different when $\delta_{\mathcal{Q}^{n-1}}$ is even.
-For instance, the quadric bundles, over a real closed field, of a fixed multidegree and without points form a semialgebraic subset of $V_{d_{0,0},\dots, d_{n,n}}^{1}$ containing an open ball in the Euclidean topology as shown in Proposition \ref{op_ball}.
-However, we prove a unirationality result over a quadratic extension of the base field which in particular implies the potential density of the rational points.
-By Corollary \ref{potD} we have the following:
+For instance, the quadric bundles, over a real closed field, of a fixed multidegree and without points form a semialgebraic set containing an open ball in the Euclidean topology.
+However, in Corollary \ref{potD} we prove a unirationality result over a quadratic extension of the base field which in particular implies the potential density of the rational points.
+Note that Theorem \ref{th_A} and Corollary \ref{potD} imply \cite[Conjecture 1.3]{HT00} for quadric bundles over $\mathbb{P}^1$.